 Benefits Of A Matchmaker Model

-- Matchmaker models can grow companies with virtually no additional capital injections required.
+- Matchmaker models can grow with virtually no capital injections required.

 - You don’t have to tie up your cash in inventory because you don’t actually own any of the goods you’re selling.

-- If the matchmaker model you expand into is online, then it’s pretty easy to set up a simple website.
+- If the matchmaker model you expand into is online, then it’s both easy and inexpensive to set up a simple website and get rolling.

 Case Study Of A Matchmaker Model: Airbnb